 - The ability to overcome it means that we must first understand it, and then realize that we already have the power within us, even when we don’t realize it.

-Are there times when some anxiety is actually good for you; is it possible that it could serve a healthy purpose in our life?
-Could it be used as a motivating factor to drive us in our career, or to better ourselves with self-improvement?
+Are there times when some anxiety is actually good for you?
+Is it possible that it could serve a healthy purpose in our life?
+Could it be used as a motivating factor to drive us in our career, or to better ourselves with self-improvement? (hint, working together we’ll cover all of that and more and expose anxiety for what it truly is in your life, not what it wants you to believe).
 There are pros and cons to this theory; but regardless the underlying factor is that it’s anxiety, and anxiety can easily get out of hand in a hot second.
 Just when you think it’s under control, suddenly you’re consumed with worry, low self-esteem, panic, and over-thinking every situation under the sun.
 You are no longer the person that you used to know; or the person that you want to be seems like a pipe dream.

 There’s much debate about whether some anxiety is good for you, but that depends greatly on what you deem as “good for you”.
 The instinct of fear keeps us from going out into the street without looking both ways, or staying away from a dangerous animal.
 That’s not anxiety, that’s simply our mind protecting us.
 One of the things that anxiety does is take our built in fear instinct and send us into overdrive, trying to take over our very existence.
 Before you know it, even the most routine daily situations are seemingly insurmountable tasks.